 "Because short hospital stays allow less time for the nurses to provide assistance to the breast feeding mother, most women need some support after leaving the hospital.
 The father or other family members may fill this need, but due to absence or lack of information, additional support is often needed" (Reader, Martin & Koniak, 1992, p.
 743).
 Review the RNABC (2001) "Policy Statement on Breastfeeding: Protection, Promotion and Support" from their web site before the visit.
-Also, review the breastfeeding reference in your Public Health Binder to ensure your information is current and comprehensive.
+Also, review the BCRCP website and the Jack Newman website to ensure your information is current and comprehensive.